Symplectic lattice gauge theories on Grid: approaching the conformal window

 In Fig.~\ref{Fig:HDW}, we show an example of the folded distribution of eigenvalues of the Wilson-Dirac operator, computed numerically.
 As it can be seen, in the case of fermions in the fundamental representation, one finds a distribution that is compatible with the symmetry breaking pattern leading to the coset $SU(2N_{\rm f})/Sp(2N_{\rm f})$.
 Conversely, for fermions in the 2-index antisymmetric representation, our numerical results reproduce the prediction associated with the coset $SU(2N_{\rm as})/SO(2N_{\rm as})$.
 The spectacular agreement with chRMT confirms that there are no inconsistencies in our way of treating fermions.
-The size of the lattices we have considered has been chosen in order to make finite-size effects negligible.
-These effects can become evident in smaller lattices and they lead to discrepancies due to some abnormally large spacings for the smallest and largest eigenvalues.
+The size of the lattices we have considered has been chosen in order to reduce finite-size effects.
+These effects, as shown in Ref.~\cite{Bennett:2022yfa}, can become evident in smaller lattices and they lead to discrepancies due to some abnormally large spacings for the smallest and largest eigenvalues.
+This was interpreted to be an artefact due to the finiteness of the lattice size.
 We observe that, as in previous studies, the antisymmetric representation already matches the predictions in a $4^4$ volume, while for the fundamental to reproduce the predictions chRMT, we had to remove the $200$ lowest and highest eigenvalues (reducing the number of eigenvalues from $4096$ to $3696$).
 In this fashion, the differences with chRMT are no longer visible to the naked eye even for lattices with modest volume, $\tilde V=(4a)^4$.